 Dr Jessica Fletcher will take four approaches to learn why OPCs and oligodendrocytes no longer make myelin in MS:

-By identifying why myelin repair fails in MS, Dr Fletcher and her team will build the knowledge base essential for the development and translation of effective brain repair treatments.
+By identifying why myelin repair fails in MS, Dr Fletcher and her team will build the knowledge base needed to develop effective brain repair treatments.

 Professor Kaylene Young